technote-space/release-github-actions/README.md

 It is very troublesome to do this steps for every release.

-If you use this `GitHub Action`, the steps to do are simple.
+If you use this `GitHub Action`, the steps to do are simpler.
 1. Develop locally on the branch for develop
-1. Publish release
+1. Publish release (Create tag)
 1. Wait for the automated steps to finish
    1. Build for release
    1. Commit all source code including dependencies like `node_modules`